|Get your Combat-Fishing Stuff Here!|

 Back to Top

-Bait: While clams produced numbers of fish, chunks of frozen mackeral and 4” -8” live menhaden (‘pogies’) produced the largest stripers (and the only keeper I saw).
-Both clams and mackeral can be purchased frozen on Plum Island by the pound (about $5.00 for a day’s bait).
+Bait: While clams produced numbers of fish, chunks of frozen mackerel produced the largest stripers (and the only keeper I saw).
+Both clams and mackerel can be purchased frozen on Plum Island by the pound.
+Eels likely work really well too.
 Rig the baits using a two to four ounce egg sinker on a slip rig.

 Tactics: This Merrimack Flows into the Atlantic via a large marsh

 then through a narrow pass.
 The stripers bit best from the slack

 tide at the end of the outgoing tide to the beginning of the incomming

 tide, in fact the bite opportunity was about 2 hours twice a day.
 The diagram